Letter from Superintendent

-We are also working hard on individual plans of study for middle and high school students.
-We what to give them the opportunity to explore jobs and careers in middle school and then that that information and make a plan for success to use in high school.
-We are structuring this through group and individual sessions with a career counselor who will help them determine the courses best suited for the student to help them achieve their career goals.
+We continue working hard on individual plans of study for middle and high school students.
+We want to give them the opportunity to explore jobs and careers in middle school and with that that information, make a plan for success to use in high school.
+We are doing this through group and individual sessions with a career counselor, school counselor and teacher, who will help them determine the courses best suited for them to achieve their career goals.

 We remain flexible with students and their choices as we know that there will be changes throughout high school and that kids don’t always know what they want to be or do for the rest of their life.
 That is why these plans are fluid documents and can change each semester if a student wants to take a different avenue with their education.
 While we cannot avoid the required subjects, we can help kids make better choices with the elective credits throughout high school.

-Education is changing and the expectations are getting higher, yet in the recent study done by the Commissioner of Education, they found out that according to the parents and business and industries in the State of Kansas, schools need to be stressing more than just the academic side of learning.
+Education is changing, and the expectations are getting higher.
+The study done by the Commissioner of Education, found out that according to the parents and business and industries in the State of Kansas, schools need to look at more than just the academic side of learning.
 That is where the new College and Career Standards focus on 4 major strands, the academics preparation, cognitive preparation, technical skills and employability skills to help our students be successful when they walk out our door, no matter what they choose to do.
 This also ties into the 5 R’s in the accreditation process.